 We want to ensure that, for our customers, running their business is their first and only priority.
 To do so, there is a need to free up time that is lost to the complexities of running a fleet.
 When it comes to choosing a fleet partner, we want to be sure that our customers are not just sourcing vehicles, but ultimately adding value to their businesses.
 We know that our customers have a choice.
 That’s why we provide a flexible but comprehensive solution that is unique to each individual customer, delivering the best value, optimal uptime and compliance.

 Engagement with our customers and business partners includes:

-In order to maintain continuity of service during periods of national lockdown in 2020, key customers were consulted regarding changes to their requirements.
-Throughout the pandemic, management used the information gathered from key customers to establish the required levels of staffing to maintain the high quality of service for which the Group is known.
-Many in-house technicians and other front-line personnel who had been furloughed during 2020 returned to work full-time in 2021, with limited use of the CJRS flexible furlough scheme in certain key areas where demand for labour continued to be more variable.Strategic Suppliers
+Throughout the pandemic, management has used information gathered from key customers to establish the required levels of staffing to maintain the high quality of service for which the Company is known.
+Virtually all in-house technicians and other front-line personnel who had been furloughed during 2020 returned to work full-time in 2021, with limited use of the CJRS flexible furlough scheme in certain key areas where demand for labour continued to be more variable.Strategic Suppliers

 All significant suppliers to Ryder are required to sign up to the Global Ryder Supplier Code of Conduct which details the behaviour expected and covers legislative and ethical considerations and whistle-blower policies.
 Additionally for certain key supply groups:

 - OEM capital equipment suppliers signup to the Ryder Dealer Code of Practice which covers specific service requirements

 - Vehicle bodybuilders sign up to the Ryder Bodybuilder Conditions of Purchase which layout the particular requirements for suppliers of bodywork and related equipment

 - FleetCare dealers sign up to the Ryder Repair & Maintenance SLA which details work practices, KPIs and commercial rates